chop-dbhi/harvest/README.md

 **Options**

 `--verbose` - Pass to get all output printed to stdout.
+Multiple flags can be passed to increase the verbosity, e.g. `-vv`.

 `--no-env` - Pass to prevent creating a virtualenv.
 If set, it is assumed the virtualenv is active prior to running this command to ensure dependencies are